Xmorelle/webpage/index.md

 - **1/2019** : Last minute change of plans, I will be replacing a colleague at the APS March meeting... so, new return to Boston in the beginning of March.

-- **11/2018** : my abstract for the 42nd Annual Meeting of the Adhesion Society got accepted, see you in Hilton Head, South Carolina in February 2019!

 ### Scientific Vision and Projects